googlecartographer/rfcs/README.md

 process is really very lightweight so we encourage you to err on the side of RFCs.

+Make sure to have *one sentence per line* in the RFC as it makes reading diffs much easier.
+The 80 characters per line limit does not apply to RFCs.

 ## Motivation for RFCs
 [Motivation for RFCs]: #motivation-for-rfcs